 Procedure

 The participants and their parents signed a consent form that was approved by the chief scientist of the Ministry of Education and the ethics committee of Bar-Ilan University.
 Parents were provided with an explanation of the purpose of the study and the manner of its execution.
 At the beginning of the meeting, the participants received a general explanation of the study and answered the questionnaires individually.
-Each participant completed the tests in a quiet room in the participant’s home or at the school during one session that lasted 60-90 minutes.
-The SCQ questionnaire was delivered electronically using the Google Forms program to the parents of the ASD participants.
-The rest of the questionnaires were delivered orally by the researcher who wrote down their responses.
+Each participant completed the tests in a quiet room in the participant’s home or at the school during one session that lasted 60–90 minutes.
+The SCQ questionnaire was delivered electronically program to the parents of the ASD participants using the Google Forms.
+The rest of the questionnaires were delivered orally by the researcher, who recorded the responses in written form.
 The tests were administered in a random order to exclude possible effects between the tests.

 Data Analysis

 To examine differences between groups in the understanding of idioms, irony, social situations, and ToM, a one-way multivariate analysis of variance (MANCOVA) controlling for vocabulary was conducted.
-Pearson correlations were used to separately examine the relationships between understanding social situations and understanding idioms and irony in each group.
-To test to what extent understanding social situations and ToM abilities contribute to understanding irony or idioms (as dependent variables), a hierarchical regression analysis was separately performed for each group.
+Pearson correlations were used to examine the relationships between understanding social situations and understanding idioms and irony in each groupseparately.
+To test to what extent understanding social situations and ToM abilities contribute to understanding irony or idioms (as dependent variables), a hierarchical regression analysis was performed for each group separately.

 Results